 Where to stay

 With so many great places to stay in Krabi, it’s definitely a place you’ll want to spend more than just a couple of nights in.
 From party islands like Koh Phi Phi to more laid-back ones like Koh Lanta, there’s something for everyone in this province.
 On the mainland, Krabi Town is home to the best markets in the province and offers a glimpse into authentic city life in Thailand.
-Nearby Ao Nang offers a sumptuous mix of beaches and bars, whilst Railay boasts arguably the best beaches in the province.
+Nearby Ao Nang offers a sumptuous mix of beaches and bars, while Railay boasts arguably the best beaches in the province.

 What to eat

 Located in southern Thailand, Krabi is a dream destination if you’re a fan of fiery curries.
 Local specialties such as gaeng tai pla might look unappetising due to their appearance, but prove to be a fiery-hot dish with a depth of flavour that’s unlike anything you might be used to.
 Gaeng som is another spicy curry specialty in the region, but there’s also more to Krabi than soupy curries.
-Kua kling is a hot, dry type of curry that’s an 11 on the heat scale, whilst khao mok gai is a biryani-esque dish that might just become your new favourite.
+Kua kling is a hot, dry type of curry that’s an 11 on the heat scale, while khao mok gai is a biryani-esque dish that might just become your new favourite.
 Keep an eye out for hoi chak teen.
 The shellfish is famous in Krabi, and it’s the perfect finger food to be eaten alongside an ice-cold beer.

 Where to eat

 If you’re a fan of bustling night markets, you’re in luck.
-Whilst the islands might have their own local markets, if there’s one you should visit in Krabi it’s undoubtedly the Walking Street Market.
+While the islands might have their own local markets, if there’s one you should visit in Krabi it’s undoubtedly the Walking Street Market.
 Held on Fridays to Sundays, this weekend night market is well worth rearranging your schedule for when you’re in Krabi to make sure you don’t miss it.
 Held in Krabi Town, this market in the centre of the city comes alive at night, where the usual sois and shops are transformed into row after row of freshly cooked food, hand-crafted souvenirs, and the latest in Thai fashion.
 Of course, there are local eateries that are worth checking out too, as well as heaps of Western restaurants all over Krabi, but the night market is the number one culinary experience in the province.
 We promise you won’t be disappointed.

 What to do